RainbowMiner/RainbowMiner/README.md

 To make it easy to handle names, profiles may be assigned to devices.
 Just add the device model (see file Config\devices.config.txt for all model names), a specific device's name ("GPU#00","GPU#01",..) or PCI bus id ("00:02","00:03",..) with "-" to the profile name.
 With this feature, it is very easy to use different overclocking rules for devices under one name.

-Example (this is the setup for one of my GTX1070 rigs, basicly substituting the MSI Afterburner profiles I recommended above)
+Example (this is the setup for one of my GTX1070 rigs, basically substituting the MSI Afterburner profiles I recommended above)

     {
       "Profile1-GTX1070": {